 30 Sep Fall Moving Season Means Cooler Weather and Other Benefits

-You don’t always get to pick when you move.
+You don’t always get to pick when you move and fall moving season may mean that you need to prepare.
 Between sudden changes in employment, lease end dates, and other factors, you’re often lucky to have a seven-day window to choose from for your moving date.
 If you can choose, however, it’s usually best to move during the fall.
 You’ll have a much more enjoyable moving experience due to a number of factors.

 The biggest (and most obvious) factor is the temperature.
 Moving during the summer is awful.
 You have to move bulky furniture and heavy boxes in the sweltering summer heat, and many moving trucks don’t have particularly good air conditioning.
 Moving during the winter isn’t much better.
 While you can bundle up, it’s hard to use gloved or mittened hands for many of the tasks you’ll have to perform while you move.
 If your fingers get cold, however, it’ll be just as hard for you to maintain a good grip on your personal belongings.

 In the fall, you’ll usually experience dry, mild days.
 This is perfect for any sort of outdoor labor.
 You’ll skip the heat of summer, the cold of winter, and the rain of spring.
 While moving still won’t be fun, it’ll be a lot less miserable.

 It’s worth noting that these benefits still apply if you use a moving company.
 While your movers will provide lots of help with your move, you’ll probably wind up spending a lot of time outside of both your old home and your new home on moving day.
 If the weather is more bearable, you’ll be a lot happier.